TheDevRay/dnd-gwp-rivenrijk/Session notes 2024.md

 In awe of this siting we decided to light a lantern and travel down the stairs.

 We transferred a long way down, ending up in a darkened hallway, about 20 foot long, with some stairs leading down at the end.
-This stonework felt like home to me, was it not for it was way broader and higher than I was used too.
+This stonework felt like home to me, although it they are not neatly and fancily carved out as I am used, it still feels very familiar.
 On both sides of the hallway were arrow slits, next too them a door.
 As I looked to the slits, I found out there were rooms.
 The rooms seemed to be abandoned and deserted for some time already and one of them also had a weapon rack, with some simple spears.
 The doors were big, sturdy and reinforced.
 Wanting to inspect the room with the weapons, I tried to open the door, but alas, it was impossible to open and seemed to be barred from the inside.